Last Updated: March 2026Verified by Human Rails Experts

 Arrive in Lucerne: The Lakeside Gem

 Land at Zurich Airport and head straight to the underground train station.
 The ride to Lucerne is only 45-60 minutes.
 Explore the medieval Chapel Bridge and the Lion Monument.
-Take a sunset boat cruise on Lake Lucerne (included in many rail passes).
+Take a sunset boat cruise on Lake Lucerne (fully covered by your rail pass).

 2